ONSdigital/Statistical-Method-Specifications/thousand_pounds_correction.md

 3. Auxiliary variable e.g., registered annual turnover

 Although predicted and auxiliary are both optional, at least one must be provided for the method to work.
-Else a suitable marker is emitted.
+Else the method will not run.

 Note that the predictive variable is indirectly defined as the principal variable in the predictive period.